 A knockdown/rebuild is when you demolish your current home and rebuild on the same block of land.
 This option is becoming increasingly popular in Australia for homeowners who love their location but not their current house.

 If you’re planning to renovate, you should be prepared to stay in your home for at least 5 years.
-This allows time to potentially recoup the costs of the renovation and avoid the risk of overcapitalisation.
+This allows time to potentially recoup the renovation costs and avoid the risk of overcapitalisation.

 Overcapitalisation occurs when the cost of your renovation doesn’t translate into an equal increase in the value of your home.
 This means you may spend more on improvements than you can recover when selling the property.